The digital nomad lifestyle revolves around a sense of freedom and a strong desire to explore something new every day.

-You can choose to go for something like a travel vlog and create a channel that’s focused on your experiences in certain countries, and maybe even include a few travel tips for anyone that’s interested in going to the same places.
+You can create a channel focused on your experiences in certain countries and maybe even include a few travel tips for anyone interested in going to the same places.
 The truth is you can make a vlog about anything under the sun.
 The key is to produce a steady stream of valuable content around your chosen topic.

-While it is true that anyone can get into it, there's a massive difference between taking pictures for fun and doing it as a career.
+While it is true that anyone can enter this line of work, there's a massive difference between taking pictures for fun and doing it as a full-time digital nomad job.

 Mastering these seemingly basic skills can mean a great deal when it comes to the overall quality of the pictures and the amount of work you might get as a result.

 You can find work as a photographer in every corner of the globe or do it entirely remotely.
 It depends on what you want to do, where you want to be, and your primary subject.
 Other options for photographers are to sell your photos online or take on a few editing gigs.
 You could also teach photography classes.